-Visit Rainbow Falls and Devil Postpile
+Visit Rainbow Falls and Devils Postpile

 Ride Mammoth Rock Trail

-Bring your mountain bike or rent one, because once the Gran Fondo is done, you’ll want to explore some of the classic singletrack trails in Mammoth Lakes.
+Bring your mountain bike or rent one, because once the Gran Fondo is finished, you’ll want to explore some of the classic single-track trails in Mammoth Lakes.
 Named for the ionic limestone monolith, the Mammoth Rock Trail is a multi-use intermediate trail that is a favorite for its rolling terrain, winding curves, and technical rock sections.
 The trail starts from the top of Old Mammoth Road and descends 2.5-miles to Sherwin Creek Road.
 Have a car shuttle waiting at the bottom trailhead, ride back up trail for a 5-mile round trip ride, or take Old Mammoth Road back up for a 6-mile loop.

 Pedal the Lakes Basin Path